BrilworksarrowBlogarrowCloud, DevOps and Data

 AWS-Cloud-Adoption-Framework:-Perspectives,-Phases-&-Use-banner-image

-Your security team is still auditing infrastructure your developers deployed six weeks ago.
-Meanwhile, finance has no visibility into what's being spent, and the business side is asking why the migration is taking so long.
-Sound familiar?
+Your security team is still going through infrastructure your developers pushed live, what, six weeks ago now?
+Finance has no idea what's been spent.
+And someone from the business side keeps asking why the migration is taking this long, as if asking again will change the answer.

-In this post, you'll learn how the six perspectives work, what the four phases look like in practice, how to apply the framework step by step, and how AWS CAF compares to the Well-Architected Framework.
+In this post: how the six perspectives divide ownership, what the four phases look like in practice, how to build a working cloud transformation roadmap, and where AWS CAF ends and the Well-Architected Framework begins.

 What Is the AWS Cloud Adoption Framework and Why Does It Matter?